Key Takeaways

 While Thymosin Alpha-1 shows promise in various applications, there are limitations to the current evidence:

-- Long-Term Safety Data Gaps: Limited data on prolonged use and potential long-term effects.
+- Long-Term Safety Data Gaps: Limited data on prolonged use beyond the 6-12 month hepatitis courses.

 - Dose-Response Data Limitations: Variability in responses necessitates further research to establish standardized dosing protocols.